 Wash your hands first.
 Use a cleansing pad to clean your genital area.
 Women have to open their labia and clean their genital area from front to back.
 Men have to wipe the tip of their penis.
 Move the container under the urine stream and collect at least 15mls of urine.

 If additional blood testing is required a sample will also be sent to the laboratory.
 The test takes less than 5 minutes typically.
 The drugs that are usually included in the test are PCP, marijuana, amphetamines, cocaine, and opiates like heroin and morphine.

 The risk of a false positive is almost zero.
 However, there are instances when a drug test can have a false positive result.
 Some decongestants that contain ephedrine can lead to a false positive result for amphetamines.
 In extremely rare cases, the consumption of poppy seeds can give a false positive result for opioid.
 It is important to let the clinic know of any herbal drug use or prescription medication you are taking to get the most accurate results.

 Some drugs stay in the body for only two to four days, while others appear in a test as many as six weeks after use.
 This is particularly true with long-term marijuana use.

 There are several ways you can get your results.
 This includes getting a call from the doctor, emailing or calling us on 0207 096 8853 at a convenient time for you.
-We are open from 9am - 9pm weekdays and 10am - 2pm at the weekend.
+Our private walk in clinic is open from 9am - 9pm weekdays and 10am - 2pm at the weekend.
 Please call 0207 096 8853 for an appointment if you also want to see the doctor again for an additional private consultation.